Keri G

 And this is to name a few.
 The insights gained in these areas can boost your balance sheet through the speed at which brands can make strategic business decisions and enhance their social media marketing strategy.
 Brands can pivot to avoid pitfalls, spot market white space, and stay ahead of the competition.

-Additionally, Quid Social visualizes the main drivers of social conversations allowing you to see the interconnectivity between adjacent social sub-conversations.
+Additionally, Quid visualizes the main drivers of social conversations allowing you to see the interconnectivity between adjacent social sub-conversations.
 Visualizing the online narratives will enable users to quickly understand the angle from which target audiences discuss a topic or issue:

 Since one of the underlying principles of social media analysis is to discover and meet consumer needs, this ability to see emergent conversations in response to social or market stimuli allows brands to move quickly and grow their share of voice before other brands have had a chance to make a move.